Search

 Virginia’s Blue Ridge is a region with amazing Black history and culture.

-It’s a unique blend of people, organizations, and communities who played a major role in the growth and development of Roanoke and the surrounding region, as well as people with local connections to the area who were influential around the world.
+It’s a unique blend of people, organizations, and communities who played a major role in the growth and development of Roanoke and the surrounding region, as well as people with local connections to the area who were influential worldwide.

-Prominent figures of Black history in Virginia’s Blue Ridge include people like Booker T. Washington, founder of the Tuskegee Institute and one of the most influential African American leaders in history.
+Prominent figures of Black history in Virginia’s Blue Ridge include people like Booker T. Washington, founder of the Tuskegee Institute and one of history's most influential African American leaders.
 There’s also Oliver White Hill, a civil rights attorney whose work was part of the Brown v.
 Board of Education case that overturned segregation in public schools.
 Hill grew up on the same block as Edward R. Dudley, who would become the first Black Ambassador in United States history.

-You can find all kinds of amazing information about Black history in the region by visiting locations such as the Harrison Museum of African American Culture and Booker T. Washington National Monument, or by taking part in the Self Guided Walking Tour of Historic Gainsboro.
+You can find all kinds of amazing information about Black history in the region by visiting locations such as the Harrison Museum of African American Culture and Booker T. Washington National Monument, or by participating in the Self Guided Walking Tour of Historic Gainsboro.

 To help you plan your visit, we recommend using our 3-day itinerary of Black history & culture of Virginia's Blue Ridge >